datarhei/clappr-marquee/README.md

 });
 ```

 The text will be displayed as is.
-You can add links by using the Markdown syntax:
+Links will be automatically detected and replaced by a real link:

 ```
 var player = new Clappr.Player({